Bazzer588/hooky-event-callback/README.md

 ### The gory details

-  props flow down the tree
+  props flow down the tree, events trickle up
-  events flow up

-App is the component in charge of state, it sends props down to...
+*App* is the component in charge of state, it sends props down to...

-Address is a component that accepts props, and renders a number of...
+*Address* is a component that accepts props, and renders a number of...

-InputField components
+*InputField* components

-There's a little bit of clever behavior in the Address component.
+There's a little bit of clever behavior in the *Address* component.
 Different countries have slightly different behavior - try changing the country to see